Smooth Sailing: CSRD Compliance for Holland Shipyards

 Step 2: Double Materiality Analysis (DMA)

-Impact assessment: during the impact assessment potentially relevant sustainability topics are identified.
+Impact assessment: During the impact assessment, potentially relevant sustainability topics are identified.

 Stakeholder engagement: To incorporate stakeholder opinions, an online survey is sent out.
-This allows key stakeholders to provide input on what they view as critical sustainability issues.
+This survey allows key stakeholders to provide input on what they view as critical sustainability issues.

 Materiality matrix: Based on the scores and the established thresholds, a materiality matrix is created, which highlights the material sustainability topics for Holland Shipyards.